urbanopt/urbanopt.github.io/usage/run_project.md

     ```terminal
     uo -p <FOLDERNAME>
     ```
-    This creates a project folder with an example FeatureFile, and downloads weather files to the Weather folder for the sample FeatureFile.
+    This creates a project folder containing the [example project](example.md), and downloads related weather files and detailed models to the appropriate folders.

     Alternatively, create an empty base project folder by using:
     ```terminal